SanBingYouYong/markdown_variabled/README.md

 ## Usage
  - use `python parser.py <markdown file>` on your markdown with above grammar and you get a brand new parsed markdown file `<original_name>_parsed.md` in the same directory by default.
      - check out more options with `python parser.py -h`
+     - for the binary, just go with `parser.exe <markdown file>` or replace parser.exe with your binary file's name
 ## Tips
  - default encoding is utf-8, so multi-lang is supported
      - so if you Python version is high enough, you can do `@开始年份=2018` and `在{开始年份}年时`